PrakharSharma41/HLD/atlassianKarat/info.md

 2. Ensures Accurate Balances
 3. Compliance & Regulatory Requirements: These regulations require accurate record-keeping, transaction integrity, and auditable histories.
 4. Avoids Race Conditions in Multi-Node Environments: Strong consistency ensures all nodes see the latest transaction history, eliminating race conditions.

+---
+# Budgeting for a smart engine service
+1. Data Requirements & Format — What type of data needs extraction
+2. how many urls will we get
+3. types of servers we may need to process
+4. storage for the data
+5. average cost per url
+6. resource scaling
+7. Security & Compliance — Is encryption required?